Guide to Steve Vai’s Tone, Gear & Effects

 If you’re a Vai fan I probably don’t need to talk much about his main guitars.
 The Ibanez JEM is iconic among guitarists.
 While a JEM alone wont instantly give you a Vai tone, it will definitely give you the look.
 If that’s the look you want to go for, there are quite a few models out there to consider.
 They come in a wide range of prices from reasonable to very expensive.

-On the other end of the range would be something like the JEM7VWH which is a seriously stunning guitar:
+On the other end of the range would be something like the Ibanez JEM7VWH which is a seriously stunning guitar:

-While I may not be able to afford a guitar like that, if price isn’t an issue, it is a masterpiece.
+While I may not be able to afford a guitar like that, if the price isn’t an issue, it is a masterpiece.
 I’ve tried one in a guitar shop and it felt incredible.
-Of course if Ibanez would like to donate one to me I’d be more than happy to receive one 🙂
+Of course, if Ibanez would like to donate one to me I’d be more than happy to receive one 🙂

 The chances are you probably don’t want to shell out serious money on a signature Vai guitar.
 In that case, what are your options?

 Here are a few features I’d suggest as minimum requirements if you want to play Vai songs or in his style:

 - 24 frets – you’re going to get frustrated trying to play many of his songs if your guitar only has 22 frets

 - Dual humbuckers – remember you can always upgrade your pickups later on if you’re unhappy with them.
 So don’t stress too much about stock pickups.
 But if your guitar comes with single coil pickups, it’s not going to give you the right starting point.